boohba/speer-technologies-assessment/README.md

 | message | string            | yes   | The error description.
 Always present in case of an error. |
 | result  | endpoint specific | yes   | The result of an operation.                                |

+Most endpoints will require you to send an `Authorization` header containing the authorization token.
+You obtain it via the `POST /sessions` endpoint.

 ## POST /users

 Create a user using a username and password.
 The username length must be between 3 and 32 (inclusive).
 The password length must be between 3 and 128 (inclusive).